Sweta-Das/DLCourse/README.md

 - Information extraction: Gathers relevant data from web pages (like product prices, news, or user reviews).
 - Automation: Performs repetitive tasks like logging in, submitting forms, or scraping content.
 - Language understanding: Uses natural language processing to understand user instructions and web content.

+## 4. Knowledge Graphs for RAG
+A short course from DeepLearning.AI platform that focuses on how to leverage knowledge graphs to enhance RAG applications.

+### Key Features:
+- Structure Complex Data: Use knowledge graphs to organize complex data from both structured and unstructured sources.
+- Improve LLM Performance: Provide LLMs with more relevant and accurate context than traditional search methods alone, which is crucial for building more powerful and reliable AI applications.
+- Build a QA system: Learn to build a question-answering system using **Neo4j** and **LangChain** to interact with a knowledge graph of docs.